-It requires the use of "cross correlation" as "tracking" method, and the calculation of NWC/GEO-CT Cloud Type and CTTH Cloud Top Temperature and Pressure outputs for the processing region and the image in which tracers are tracked, before the running of NWC/GEO-HRW product.
-If these outputs are not available, NWC/GEO-HRW product skips this method and uses the "AMV pressure" and "AMV temperature" values provided by "Brightness temperature interpolation method".
+It requires the use of "cross correlation" as "tracking" method, and the calculation of NWC/GEO-CT Cloud Type and CTTH Cloud Top Temperature and Pressure outputs for the processing region and the image in which tracers are tracked, before the running of NWC/GEO-HRW executable.
+If these outputs are not available, NWC/GEO-HRW skips this method and uses the "AMV pressure" and "AMV temperature" values provided by "Brightness temperature interpolation method" if configurable parameter KEEPDEFAULTPROCEDURE = 0 (which is not the default option).
+Otherwise, the processing of NWC/GEO-HRW stops.

-In case the "wind guess" has been used for the definition of the "tracking area" (with configurable parameter WIND_GUESS = 1), the "AMV pressure" and "AMV temperature" values calculated by "CCC method" replace the values calculated previously by "Brightness temperature interpolation method".
+In case the "wind guess" has been used for the definition of the "tracking area" (with configurable parameter WIND\GUESS = 1), the "AMV pressure" and "AMV temperature" values calculated by "CCC method" replace the values calculated previously by "Brightness temperature interpolation method".

-"CCC method" has the advantage of including in the height assignment all procedures included in NWC/GEO-CTTH product for the cloud top pressure calculation, and which are common methods used by other AMV producers, including:
+"CCC method" has the advantage of including in the height assignment all procedures included in NWC/GEO-CTTH output for the cloud top pressure calculation, and which are common methods used by other AMV producers, including:

-- Opaque cloud top pressure retrieval considering Infrared Window channels, with simulation of radiances with RTTOV, and possibility of thermal inversion processing. - Semitransparent cloud top pressure retrieval with the Radiance ratioing technique and the Water vapour/infrared window intercept method, considering Water Vapour and Carbon Dioxide channels.
+- Opaque cloud top pressure retrieval considering Infrared Window channels, with simulation of radiances with RTTOV, and possibility of thermal inversion processing. - Semitransparent cloud top pressure retrieval with the Radiance ratioing technique and the Water vapour/infrared window intercept method, considering Water vapour and Carbon dioxide channels.